Hepler History, Family Crest & Coats of Arms

 The surname Hepler was first found in Northumberland where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in Northumberland where it was the name of a village where the family name held a family seat.

-Important Dates for the Hepler family
+Early History of the Hepler family

 This web page shows only a small excerpt of our Hepler research.
 Another 174 words (12 lines of text) covering the years 1354, 1455, 1487, 1510, 1554, and 1600 are included under the topic Early Hepler History in all our PDF Extended History products and printed products wherever possible.